utxostack/rgbpp-sdk/examples/rgbpp/README.md

 #### 2. Create RGB++ Spores with Cluster on BTC

 > [!TIP]
-> Please make sure the `2-create-cluster.ts` has been run and the corresponding BTC and CKB transactions have been committed
+> Please make sure the `2-create-cluster.ts` has been run and the corresponding BTC and CKB transactions have been committed.
-> The **clusterId** in the above should be set to the `clusterId` and the **cluster rgbpp lock args** should be set to the `clusterRgbppLockArgs`
+> The **clusterId** in the above should be set to the `clusterId` and the **cluster rgbpp lock args** should be set to the `clusterRgbppLockArgs`.

 ```shell
 npx ts-node spore/launch/3-create-spores.ts